PUYJALON-Pierre/JavaPathENProject8/README.md

 ## API documentation with Swagger:

--While application in running on server, go to : "http://localhost:8080/swagger-ui.html" in order to see and test endpoints easily.
+-While application in running on server, go to : "http://localhost:8080/swagger-ui.html" in order to see and test endpoints easily (you can use "internalUser0" as parameter for necessary endpoints).

 -------------------------------------------------------------------------------------------------------------------------------------